nvim-lualine/lualine.nvim/CONTRIBUTING.md

 *Let's introduce you to the tools we use.*

 - Your PR needs to pass tests & linter.
-We lint our codebase with [luacheck](https://github.com/mpeterv/luacheck) and run tests with [plenary-test][plenary.nvim] these will be ran on CI.
+We lint our codebase with [luacheck](https://github.com/mpeterv/luacheck) and run tests with [plenary-test][plenary.nvim] these will be run on CI.
 If you want you can run tests & linter locally with `make test` & `make lint` respectively.
 Or `make check` to run both linter & tests.
 For running tests you'll have to make sure lualine.nvim, [plenary.nvim][plenary.nvim] and [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) are in same directory.